Medical Camp in Nepal

 We analyse the processes of change that occur so that there is clear evidence for the need of events like this, and we use impact assessment 'maps' to try and define the developmental process.

-We communicate with all relevant stakeholders and ensure that the placements are collectively agreed, for example with regional administrations and village development committees in the solu Khumbu.
+We communicate with all relevant stakeholders and ensure that the placements are collectively agreed, for example with regional administrations and village development committees in the Solukhumbu region.

 Integrating with the community

-The living arrangements for placements ensures that volunteers develop a real insight into the lives of the community, which includes shopping locally, cooking local recipes, travelling on local transport and using community facilities like the early child development centres and attending community events.
+The living arrangements for placements ensures that volunteers develop a real insight into the lives of the community, which includes trekking through local villages, experiencing Tibetan Buddhism, cooking local recipes and using community facilities like Medical Clinic in Bumburi and the schools which we've developed.

 Long term commitment

-Without doubt you will witness the strong links between Adventure Alternative and Moving Mountains and the communities that you are placed in.
+Without doubt you will witness the strong links between Adventure Alternative and Moving Mountains in the communities that you are placed.
 As such, you will be an ambassador for both Adventure Alternative and Moving Mountains and there will be many young people looking up to you as a role model.

 You will not be expected to be a visiting Doctor who sees patients although sometimes of course misunderstanding occurs, we recommend you discuss clearly with the supervisor what you can and can't do, and also make it clear to patients that they are being seen by a student and not a qualified Doctor.
 Read our paper on Ethics of a Medical Elective to see more.
 This takes communication and an ethical attitude from us to make sure your time in-country is not misused.